Whole Body Hyperthermia Therapy

 What is whole-body hyperthermia therapy?

-IMH is proud to use the Heckel HT-3000 Whole Body Hyperthermia System.
+IMH Gold Coast is proud to use the Heckel HT-3000 Whole Body Hyperthermia System.
 Body temperature plays a crucial role in the regulation of our immune system.
 A healthy organism responds to certain illnesses with regulated increases in temperature, which may progress to a high fever during the acute phase of disease.
 The onset of a fever triggers an enhanced immune response and is considered a natural temporary “immunological special event”.

 The hyperthermia system is intended to be used to produce and control the delivery of mild heat.
 The system uses water-filtered infrared radiation to induce mild whole-body hyperthermia as an adjunct therapy to conventional treatment.